markusunger/200_OK_admin/documentation.md

 }
 ```

-A `PUT` operation will return a _204 No Content_ response status code without a body to indicate a successful update.
+A `PUT` operation will return a _204 No Content_ response status code to indicate a successful update.

 #### Deletion